CartoDB/observatory-extension/doc/measures_functions.md

 denom_id | Identifier for a desired normalization column in case `normalization` is 'denominated'.
 Will be automatically assigned if necessary.
 Ignored if this metadata object specifies a geometry. numer_timespan | The desired timespan for the measurement.
 Defaults to most recent timespan available if left unspecified. geom_timespan | The desired timespan for the geometry.
-Defaults to timespan matching numer_timespan if left unspecified. target_area | Instead of aiming to have `num_target_geoms` in the area of the geometry passed as `extent`, fill this area.
+Defaults to timespan matching numer_timespan if left unspecified. target_area | Instead of aiming to have `target_geoms` in the area of the geometry passed as `extent`, fill this area.
 Unit is square degrees WGS84.
-Set this to `0` if you want to use the smallest source geometry for this element of metadata, for example if you're passing in points. target_geoms | Override global `num_target_geoms` for this element of metadata.
+Set this to `0` if you want to use the smallest source geometry for this element of metadata, for example if you're passing in points. target_geoms | Override global `target_geoms` for this element of metadata max_timespan_rank | Override global `max_timespan_rank` for this element of metadata max_score_rank | Override global `max_score_rank` for this element of metadata

 #### Returns